Towards Human Computable Passwords: Candidate Secure Human Computable Functions

 Memorizing the secret mapping might be the most difficult part of our schemes.
-The primary author of this paper was able to memorize a mapping from $n=100$ images to digits in about 2 hours.
 In practice, we envision that the user memorizes a mapping from $n$ objects (e.g., images) to digits.
 For example, if $n=26$ and $d=10$ then the user might memorize a random mapping from characters to digits.
-We believe that the process could be sped up using mnemonic helpers.
-For example, to memorize the mapping $\sigma(`D')=2$ we might show a visually inclined user an animation of the letter `D' transforming into a $2$ (see Figure \ref{fig:MnemonicDto2}).
-If instead $\sigma(`D') = 9$ then we would show the user a different animation (see Figure \ref{fig:MnemonicDto9}).
-One nice feature of this approach is that we only need to generate $nd$ illustrations to help our users memorize any mapping (e.g., to help users memorize any mapping from characters to digits we would need just 260 such illustrations --- 10 for each character).
+The first author of this paper was able to memorize a mapping from $n=100$ images to digits in about 2 hours.
+We conjecture that the process could be further expedited using mnemonic helpers --- see discussion in the appendix.